eerolanguage/eero/xcodesupport/Xcode4/README.markdown

 ***Register Eero File Types.app***

 This application creates an Eero source code file Uniform Type Identifier (UTI) and registers it with the system.
 This allows files with extensions `.eero` and `.ero` to be recognized as source code files, including from the Finder and within Xcode.
 It can be copied to any location, and only needs to be run once.
-However, the application should not be deleted, since it contains the UTI export and associated icon files.
+However, the application should not be deleted, since it contains the UTI export and associated icons.

 ***Eero.xcplugin***